bgebhardt/waittimes/README.md

 * put all days together ???
 * come up with an install script to install node_modules (or package it up)
+* remove graphs for closed rides or rides with a max wait time of zero.